soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

     1. ### launch.json

         Specifies the way VS Code should launch the application.
-        Auto generate with VS Code (`F5` or `Ctrl + F5`) - creates file in .vscode folder (also holds tasks file, other workspace files with our own configurations of the editor).
+        Auto generate with VS Code (`F5` or `Ctrl + F5`) - creates file in .vscode folder (which also can hold tasks file, other workspace files with our own configurations of the editor).

          ```json
         {